tzickel/docker-trim/readme.md

 > Final file still exists if you want to combine it with other runs of the image: redis:5.0.3.final_tmp_file (rename it if you re-use the script in this case, or just delete it if you don't)
 ```

-The trimmed image is called sha256:525578ca12108b7fac9bcb3d152c949a74506f606e1e1282663a5a7ccdf3e653 but you can tag it to any name.
+The trimmed image is called sha256:525578ca12108b7fac9bcb3d152c949a74506f606e1e1282663a5a7ccdf3e653 but you can tag it to any name (with docker tag).
 Read more if you want to learn on how to merge multiple runs of a docker image into one trimmed image.

 The script has some more usage options as it's top:
 ```